webrecorder/browsertrix/frontend/docs/docs/develop/docs.md

 Our documentation is built with [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) and configured via `mkdocs.yml` in the project root.

-The docs can be found in the `./docs` subdirectory.
+The docs can be found in the `frontend/docs` subdirectory.

-To build the docs locally, install Material for MkDocs with pip, pipx, or uvx:
+## Installation

+First, change your working directory to `frontend/docs`.
+Then, to run the docs locally:

 === "pip"

+    Install Material for MkDocs:

     ```sh
     pip install mkdocs-material
     ```

-    Then, in `frontend/docs` run `mkdocs serve` to run a local version of the documentation site.
+    Start the docs development server:

+    ```sh
+    mkdocs serve
+    ```

 === "pipx"

+    Install Material for MkDocs:

     ```sh
     pipx install mkdocs-material --include-deps
     ```

-    Then, in `frontend/docs` run `mkdocs serve` to run a local version of the documentation site.
+    Start the docs development server:

+    ```sh
+    mkdocs serve
+    ```

 === "uvx"

-    From `frontend/docs`:
+    Install and start the docs development server:

     ```sh
     uvx --with mkdocs-material mkdocs serve
     ```

+You can now view a local version of the docs from [localhost:8000](http://localhost:8000).

+???
+"Differences between self-hosted and Webrecorder hosted docs"
-The docs hosted on [docs.browsertrix.com](https://docs.browsertrix.com) may be different from the main branch of [github.com/webrecorder/browsertrix](https://github.com/webrecorder/browsertrix).
-They are updated by running the [publish docs GitHub workflow](https://github.com/webrecorder/browsertrix/actions/workflows/docs-publish.yaml), typically alongside a release.
+    The docs available online at [docs.browsertrix.com](https://docs.browsertrix.com) may differ from the main branch of [github.com/webrecorder/browsertrix](https://github.com/webrecorder/browsertrix).
+The online documentation corresponds to the latest hosted Browsertrix production release.

 ## Adding New Pages